anytizer/sargam-blog.lmms/README.md

 Number of dots or stars would decrease or increase the octave number from C4.
 For example, `S.` and `S**`.
 You can range from C-1 to G9 key notes.
 For example: `S....`

+For many users, C3, C4 and C5 octaves should be ok.
+This has definitely clearer, short and non-confusing notes.

 ### Continuation